Buying a Campervan:

 You may even be planning to use it as a way to make a getaway with your pet.
 If that’s the case there are a number of vehicles that could be considered the best campervans for holidays with dogs.

-Who is the Campervan For?
+Who is the Campervan for?

 Who are you buying a campervan for?
 This will help you decide how many beds you need, and how many travel seats.